Frequently Asked Questions

 This is a great question, and very often, misunderstood.
 By that, I mean that most parents and student-athletes assume that their coaches will take care of everything regarding the recruiting process, from gaining proper exposure, all the way up to arranging college campus visits.
 THIS, however, is not the case.
 Simply put, it is YOUR (or your child’s) future and if you want college, or a collegiate sports scholarship, then YOU have to take control and go after it.
 While some coaches do get involved in the recruitment of their athletes, there is such a wide variety of said involvement.
 Some do a lot, some do very little, if any.
 Some do it for the good of their athlete, and some do it to make themselves look good or for the purpose of their other agenda.
 If you want to be truly successful and KNOW what is going on during the recruiting process, be organized, follow-up, be proactive and do it yourself.
 It is the coaches’ primary job to be there to provide stats or other information the college coaches and recruiters may need, to validate that information if the need arises.
 THAT is it!
 Remember, most of the high school coaches out there are also teachers and have other responsibilities.
 Also, in the case of large rosters, like football, that is a lot of student-athletes to try and get the proper attention for.
 It simply cannot be done, or at least, not for every athlete that wants it.
 So, parents, be the leader and organizer of the process.
 Control and education of how recruiting works should be one of your primary tasks.
 Make sure your child is also educated and spearheading most of the effort.
 They cannot be made or pushed into the process.
 Either they want it or not.
 Forcing them into it will only spell disaster down the road.
 VMS and the specialists on staff are there to help you get off on the right foot and stay on track, every step of the way.
 If you are needing assistance from your coach, then by doing your part well, you’re helping the coaches help you!

-- VMS only charges a max fee of $350, the other services charge over $2,000 - do the other services work harder for my child?
+- VMS only charges a max fee of $399, the other services charge so much more - do the other services work harder for my child?
 Is that why they charge more?

 The recruiting industry is a multi-billion dollar business and there are many out there who, like in other business environments, try to capitalize on it.
 Unfortunately, when dealing with kids, parents and others who want something really bad, as with a sports scholarship, individuals can be blinded by that “want” and can be easily mislead.
 There are those out there who feed egos and dreams and push athletes and parents into a direction that is not always what is best, but it excites the parents and athletes and very often gets them to pay for services that are either not what they were supposed to be, or they simply aren’t needed, all at a very high price.
 They charge the high fees because they can!
 They use the enticement, “What’s a few thousand dollars compared to the money gained in a college scholarship?”....
 The fact that many parents and their athletes aren’t educated in recruiting or the process involved, mixed with collegiate research needed, they are very easy to persuade into doing things that are not necessary.
 Again, like in other industries, there are those out there to take advantage of these individuals and at a very high dollar profit.
 They do it because they can and are not worried about the kids, but about the money.
 Some of the biggest services that have been around for awhile have gotten away with it because they were the “only game in town” and there were very few other options.
 Today, with VMS, there is not only a better option from a benefits perspective, but from a financial one as well.
 Although successful, VMS does not place primary focus on the almighty dollar, but rather, the success and betterment of the young student-athlete.
 It is obvious from the very beginning of your first experience with VMS, all the way throughout the process.